How To Do Laundry: A Basic Guide

 Pro tip #5: Remember that you could handwash some items, and some even require hand-washing!
 Don’t turn on your washing machine to wash a shirt and a bra!
 Just put a bit of laundry detergent in a bucket (either liquid or powder laundry detergent will work) fill it with tap water, add your garments, do some light agitation (imagine that you’re a very gentle washing machine!), drain the soapy water from the bucket and rinse your garments.
 Done!
 Then just wring them with the help of a clean towel, and hang them to dry or throw them in the dryer.

-Sort your laundry based on fabric type, read all the labels, choose the best laundry detergent (we recommend fragrance-free laundry pods), and then start washing.
+Sort your laundry based on fabric type, read all the labels, choose the best laundry detergent (we recommend Laundry Pacs Product Page), and then start washing.
 Taking all of this into account when starting this chore will shorten laundry times, save on energy, and help you extend your clothes’ lives.